hortonworks/cloudbreak/docs/recipes.md

 This command has optional parameters:

-`--description` "string" description of the recipe `--timeout` "integer" timeout of the script execution `--publicInAccount` "flag" flags if the template is public in the account
+`--description` "string" description of the recipe

+`--timeout` "integer" timeout of the script execution

+`--publicInAccount` "flag" flags if the template is public in the account

 In the background Cloudbreak pushes recipe to Consul key/value store during cluster creation.

-Stored recipes has limitation on size, because they are stored in Consul key/value store, the base64 encoded content of the scripts must be less than 512kB.
+**Note** Stored recipes has limitation on size, because they are stored in Consul key/value store, the base64 encoded content of the scripts must be less than 512kB.

 ##Downloadable recipes

 A downloadable recipe should be available on HTTP, HTTPS protocols optionally with basic authentication, or any kind of public Git repository.

 This kind of recipe must contain a plugin.toml file, with some basic information about the recipe.
-Besides this at least a recipe-pre-install or recipe-post-install script.
+Besides this at least a recipe-pre-install or a recipe-post-install script.

 Content of plugin.toml: